 **POOF** Bryan's got an instant connection to explaining why printed images are so important.
 After all, who's to say a DVD is going to play on anything twenty years from now and who knows what a jump drive will look like.
 In fact, if you were to receive anything on a floppy disk right now, what would you do with it?

 Need another tool?
-Michele Celentano has offered every photographer the right to reprint "I Believe".
-She wrote it a couple of years ago, but uses it as part of her presentation package.
+I've shared this in other posts in the past, but it's time to remind many of you again.
+Michele Celentano has offered every photographer the right to reprint "I Believe."
+She wrote it at least five years ago.
+She uses it as part of her presentation package.
 It's printed on nice stock and tucked into each folder she gives her clients.
 She talks very openly about why she believes in printed images in her "Mind Your Own Business" webcast.

-Printing your work is absolutely NOT dead - everyone just has to do a better job of planting the seed with their clients.
+Printing images is absolutely NOT dead - everyone just has to do a better job of planting the seed with their clients.